 Chief priest of Dhakeshwari National Temple Ranjit Chakraborty said, “Lord Sri Krishna appeared on Earth in different forms in different ages.
 We are celebrating His birth anniversary today.”

 “The scripture we have recited today contains his messages,” he said, adding that the congregation was praying for a pandemic free world and wellbeing of the country.

 The birth festival of Lord Sri Krishna was celebrated in different districts, including Chattogram, Rajshahi, Barishal, Khulna, Sylhet, Mymensingh, Cumilla, Jashore, Narayanganj, Narsingdi, Kishoreganj, Netrakona, Pabna, Faridpur, Gopalganj, Moulvibazar, Habiganj, Dinajpur and Thakurgaon.

 National dailies published special articles while Bangladesh Betar, Bangladesh Television, private TV channels and radio stations aired special programmes highlighting different aspects of the eventful life of Sri Krishna.

-According to Hindu belief, Lord Vishnu incarnated in the universe as Lord Krishna in the prison of Raja Kangsa on this day, the eighth of “Shukla Pakkha” (bright fortnight) in the month of Bengali calendar Bhadra in Dwapara Yuga in order to protect “Dharma” from the hands of devils.
+According to Hindu religion, Lord Vishnu incarnated in the universe as Lord Krishna in the prison of Raja Kangsa on this day, the eighth of ‘Shukla Pakkha’ (bright fortnight) in the month of Bengali calendar Bhadra in Dwapara Yuga to protect religion and good spirit and punish the evils.